oKatanaaa/CudaCythonSamples/matrix_mul/README.md

 same.
 It was designed this way to make performance tests more "practical" since real application won't allocate memory on a GPU every time data is received.

-CUBLAS matmul is being compared to other implementations of matmul as well:
+CUBLAS matmul is being compared to other implementations:

 - cpu dummy implementation (see `wrapper.pyx`);
 - cpu implementation with optimized memory usage (see `wrapper.pyx`).
 Columns of the B matrix are